SEO News: Bing Releases AI-driven Features to Improve Search Experience and More

 A lot of great-performing articles of the news publisher were thus completely nuked, causing a significant loss.

 And reports about these same issues kept on emerging.

-Ignoring canonicalized URLs isn’t anything rare for Google, but such large quantities indicate there really could have been a huge bug on the side of Google – or potentially an update.
+Ignoring (opens in a new tab) isn’t anything rare for Google, but such large quantities indicate there really could have been a huge bug on the side of Google – or potentially an update.

 But there’s always another possible explanation: misconfigured canonical URLs.
-If you’re experiencing canonicalization issues, be sure to check your Index Coverage Report in Google Search Console and look for any canonicalization issues on your website using ContentKing.
+If you’re experiencing canonicalization issues, be sure to check your (opens in a new tab) and look for any canonicalization issues on your website using ContentKing.

 Want to be kept up to date on all things SEO?

 Sign up for our newsletter and follow us on social media: